vibe13/aerogear-push-quickstarts/README.md

         For Linux:   JBOSS_HOME/bin/standalone.sh -b 0.0.0.0
         For Windows: JBOSS_HOME\bin\standalone.bat -b 0.0.0.0

-Since this project proxies request to the ```contacts-mobile-basic``` quickstart you might have this quickstart deployed on the same machine but on a differerent instance of EAP.
+Since this project proxies request to the ```contacts-mobile-picketlink-secured``` quickstart you might have this quickstart deployed on the same machine but on a differerent instance of EAP.
 To avoid port conflicts you can start one of the server with

     -Djboss.socket.binding.port-offset=1000